-The debate about whether one is a tourist or a traveler is a tiring, irrelevant one that really bores me by now.
-So often you hear people self-importantly tell you at a hostel, hotel or bar that they’re “not a tourist”.
+The tourist vs traveler debate is a real thing you’ll hear about often when on an extended trip.
+I think it’s a tiring, irrelevant debate that really bores me by now.
+So often you hear people self-importantly tell you at a hostel, hotel, or bar that they’re “not a tourist”.
+Is this a matter of feeling insecure?
 Apparently being a tourist is a bad thing, but why?

 Most of us who travel start out as tourists.
-We book a tour that includes a flight, hotel, food and trips to the most important sights such as the Pyramids in Egypt and the St Peter’s cathedral in Vatican City.
-Everything is arranged for and giving this kind of power to so the local experts gives a sense of security we like.
-We’ll see everything the guidebook says is important to see, take pictures or selfies with said sights, there’s no need to learn a foreign language and a comfortable night’s sleep is included.
-These are the guarantees we’re given and if we didn’t like it or something went not as planned, we either write a bad review, ask for our money back or sue them.
+We book a tour that includes a flight, hotel, food, and trips to the most important sights such as the Pyramids in Egypt and the St Peter’s cathedral in Vatican City.
+Someone arranged everything for you.
+Giving this kind of power to so the local experts gives a sense of security we like.
+We’ll see everything the guidebook says is important to see.
+We’ll take pictures or selfies with said sights.
+There’s no need to learn a foreign language.
+The price includes a comfortable night’s sleep everywhere en route.
+These are the guarantees we’re given.
+And if we didn’t like it or something went not as planned, we either write a bad review, ask for our money back or sue them.
+It’s a set formula that works for most people.

-Being a “traveler” is surrounded with more whimsical vagueness and indirect answers.
+Being a “traveler” is surrounded by more whimsical vagueness and indirect answers.
 You tell your strange conversation partner abroad that you “go with the flow”, “don’t care about money and guidebooks” and do “authentic travel” (whatever the hell “authentic” means really).
 The label “traveler” doesn’t imply anything specific though.
 It doesn’t say whether you travel with a backpack or a suitcase.
 It doesn’t tell you whether flights, buses or trains, hitchhiking or walking is involved.
-Couchsurfing, squatting, camping, hotels or hostels aren’t mentioned by the “traveler”.
-Nobody will know whether you eat at top-notch restaurants or dumpsterdive on the way, whether you try to speak the local language or use the Internet on the move.
+Couchsurfing, squatting, camping, hotels, or hostels aren’t mentioned by the “traveler”.
+Nobody will know whether you eat at top-notch restaurants or dumpster dive on the way, whether you try to speak the local language or use the Internet on the move.

 The point: if you’re going to label yourself, do it right, be specific – and don’t be a twat about it.
 There’s nothing inherently wrong with booking a tour to Auschwitz in Poland or Stalin’s dacha in Abkhazia.
 The prime example of the confusion of these terms is the Democratic People’s Republic of North Korea: you can travel there and it’s an off the beaten path destination, but you can’t do it independently or on your sudden whims.
 Are people who take a tour to North Korea travelers or tourists?
 They’re both, and that’s why nobody should care about this anymore.
 Some sights or destinations demand a tour, so everybody who sees anything abroad is at certain times a tourist.
 Deal with it.
 Accept it.
 Cherish it.